 Granted, most people that have trained in a traditional martial art before BJJ might have a greater understanding.
 Apart from Judo though, most other martial arts require little to no grappling.
 This means that the belts don’t get much commotion and can stay tied during the entire class.
 So, the original way of tying the belt suffices.
 In grappling arts, however, belts get undone regularly, so different ways of how to tie a BJJ belt are available.

-There are a few distinct methods how to tie a Jiu Jitsu belt.
+There are a few distinct methods of how to tie a Jiu-Jitsu belt.
 Here, we’re going to focus on four different ways that demonstrate how to tie a BJJ belt.
 These four options are the most used varieties and each has its own strengths and weaknesses.

 The first method is as basic as it gets and is most widespread among martial arts practitioners.
 This is the method most people in BJJ utilize today, especially those with no prior martial arts background.
 It is a tight option, but it doe come undone often.